liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-insolvency-practitioners-licence-application.md

 <br>
 * whether you ever been adjudged a bankrupt in Singapore or under the laws of any foreign country;
 <br>
 * whether you ever been subject to a disqualification order made under section 149 of the Companies Act (Cap.
-50) or a similar order under the laws of any foreign company;
+50) or a similar order under the laws of any foreign countries;
 <br>
 * whether you ever been subject to a Voluntary Arrangement and / or Debt Repayment Scheme under the Act or the Bankruptcy Act (Cap.
 20), or a similar arrangement or scheme outside Singapore;
 <br>